NIGMS/Metagenomics-Analysis-of-Biofilm-Microbiome/README.md

 This module will cost about $8.00 to run, assuming you shut down and delete all resources when you are finished.

-Watch this [Introduction Video](https://youtu.be/MN-PgnNxqww) to learn more about the module.

 Tip: This module uses Docker.
 If you have any docker related issue, refer to our troubleshooting section below or contact us.